 Period characterful property.
-Spacious and flexible accommodation comprising of four bedrooms, three reception rooms, kitchen, utility room and study.
-South facing garden, garage and detached barn which is perfect for workshop or could be converted into holiday let/auxiliary accommodation stpp.
+Spacious and flexible accommodation - four bedrooms, three reception rooms, kitchen, utility room and study.
+South facing garden, garage and detached barn, perfect for workshop or could be converted into holiday let/auxiliary accommodation stpp.
 EPC Band E.

 Cleverdons is a characterful period home located in the heart of the highly sought after traditional Devonshire village of Buckland Brewer.
 The property sits prominently within the centre of the village with delightful views towards the pretty village green and ancient parish church.
 This friendly and thriving community offers a good range of amenities including a local shop, church, primary school and a thatched Inn with a skittles alley, garden and serving food throughout the week.